jgutie2r/StaticHTTPServer/README.md

 ---------------------------------------------

-This is part of a teaching subject in Web Applications Programming.
+This is part of a teaching subject in Server Side Web Applications Programming.

 This code serves as starting point to add more features as: